 Revolutionising Distance Education

-Calrossy has developed a new distance education program, eCalrossy, to help bridge the gap between students wanting a quality education, in a supported and connected environment but who are unable to attend traditional school for a number of reasons, including rural families, elite sports people or students with health conditions.
+Calrossy has developed a new distance education program, eCalrossy, to help bridge the gap between students wanting a quality education, in a supported and connected environment but who are unable to attend traditional school for a number of reasons, including geographic isolation, boarding not a viable option, health conditions or wishing to continue schooling at home.

 eCalrossy is a great option for those looking to study with the support of a school community, as an alternative to boarding.
-With full-time distance education for Year 7 commencing in 2021 and expanding to Years 8 and 9 over two years, Calrossy Anglican School are really paying attention to what Australian rural communities are saying.
+Full-time distance education commenced for Year 7 in 2021 and is expanding to Years 8 and 9 over two years.
+Due to overwhelming demand Calrossy is now looking at expressions of interest to operate this program for Years 5 and 6.

 eCalrossy provides a pathway to a quality, independent education earlier in secondary school than might otherwise be possible.
 Distance education or home schooled students often have demanding extra-curricular activities, be it working on the farm or sporting commitments after hours. eCalrossy can support those commitments.

-The eCalrossy day starts at 8:40am and ends at 1pm, allowing our students to be who they need to be after hours.
+The eCalrossy day starts at 8:40am and ends at 1:05/1:25pm (depending on the day), allowing our students to be who they need to be after hours.

 All eCalrossy students are provided with a school set-up MacBook and all training in a supported environment